COVID-19 FAQs: Unemployment Insurance Benefits

 Pandemic Emergency Unemployment Compensation

-The PEUC extension is available for up to 13 weeks, or through December 31, 2020, whichever comes first.
-If you use all your PEUC benefits or reach the end date in December 2020, you may qualify for a FED-ED extension if required economic conditions still make the FED-ED extension available.
+If you use all your PEUC benefits or reach the extension end date, you may qualify for a FED-ED extension if the FED-ED extension is still available.

 The Federal-State Extended Duration (FED-ED) provides up to 20 weeks of additional benefits for people who used all of their unemployment benefits during a period of high unemployment.